cfisch3r/cfisch3r.github.io/_posts/2024-05-31-developers-guide-to-software-estimation-key-elements.md

 ---
 layout: post
 title: Developer's Guide to Software Estimation
-subtitle: "Episode II: The four Pillars"
+subtitle: "Episode II: Key Elements"
 category: "Software Estimation"
-ref: estimationfourpillars
+ref: estimationkeyelements
-description: "The four pillars of software estimation"
+description: "The Key Elements of Software Estimation"
-fb-img: /images/originals/posts/estimation-guide-four-pillars-fb.png
+fb-img: /images/originals/posts/estimation-guide-key-elements-fb.png
 bigimg: /images/originals/posts/estimation-guide-header-background.png
 ---

 The [first article]({% post_url 2024-04-27-developers-guide-to-software-estimation-the-basics %}) in this series covered the basics of software estimation and concluded that a systematic approach is preferable to wild guesses.
-But what are the elements that make up a profound forecast, and how do they work?
-Those are the questions we will address in this article about the four pillars of software estimation.
+But what are the key elements that make up a profound forecast, and how do they work?
+Those are the questions we will address in this article.

 <!--more-->